 For families visiting Boston, Massachusetts, walking the Freedom Trail with kids is a must!
 There is so much American history in the city of Boston, and a walk along the Freedom Trail is the perfect way to see all those historical sites.

-We visited Boston at the end of September, and since we only had a few days to spend, we decided the best way to experience the city was to walk along the Freedom Trail.
+We visited Boston at the end of September 2018.
+Since we only had a few days to spend in Boston, we decided the best way to experience the city was to walk along the Freedom Trail.

 Within the annals of American history, the city of Boston is a prominent presence.
 The city played a pivotal role in the American Revolution and the birth of the United States.

 It was in this city in 1773 that the Sons of Liberty, in a protest against the British imposed taxes on tea, dumped a whole shipment of tea from the East India Company into Boston Harbor.

 Boston is also the city where Paul Revere made his famous ride in 1775, alerting Patriot troops of the advancement of the British before the Battle of Lexington and Concord.

 As an American, walking along the same streets where these historical events happened, it is truly an incredible experience.
 I love visiting historical places!

 And for kids, it’s a chance to learn about American history in a more interactive way.
 We read the Magic Treehouse book, Revolutionary War on Wednesday while we were in Boston.
 It was fun to talk about what we were reading and discussing how they connect with the places we visited.

 Options for walking the Freedom Trail with kids